 In my post about creating an SEO strategy for 2014 I discussed the evil Panda update that is making content marketers take a hard look at their content.
 One of the key on page factors is considered to be the amount of images that you put on your site.
 Paying for up to seven images a post however can get a bit expensive.
-Here are some great resources you can use to get free images until you can afford to pay for the stock ones.
+Here are some great resources you can use to get free images for commercial use until you can afford to pay for the stock ones.

 I wanted to take a break from the SEO posts for a bit, especially since I have some epic pieces coming out in the next few posts.